Take back the night

 And for me, that’s already a lot.

-What’s also interesting is that it wasn’t because I woke up one day and thought, yes, this is the city where I’m going to build my life, or a part of it.
+What’s also interesting is that it wasn’t because I woke up one day and thought, yes, this is the city where I’m going to build my life.

 It just kept making sense to stay a little longer.